Tironui railway station: Proposed re-opening

-In 2015 Auckland Transport agreed to investigation of a potential station site at Tironui, which could be opened if growth requires it.
+In 2015, Auckland Transport agreed to investigation of a potential station site at Tironui, which could be opened if growth requires it.
+Auckland Transport confirmed that it does not support the previously proposed Glenora station and recommended that, if an additional rail station is required in the area to meet transport demand and growth, that station should be located at Tironui.
 Other potential new rail stations looked at were Paerātā, Drury and Drury West.